puppetlabs/puppet-docs/source/guides/plugins_in_modules.markdown

     /etc/puppet/modules/custom/plugins/puppet/provider
     /etc/puppet/modules/custom/plugins/facter

-## Module structure for 0.25.x
+## Module structure for 0.25.x and later

-In 0.25.0 and later releases, Puppet changes uses 'lib' for the name of the plugins directory.
+In 0.25.0 and later releases, including 2.6.x releases, Puppet changes uses 'lib' for the name of the plugins directory.

 This change was introducued in 0.25.0 and modules with an outdated